OTEx Spring 2022 Home

 Active Learning in Cyberspace

-As part of National Distance Learning Week, Valencia Campus and the Faculty Online Teaching & Review Committee continued our annual online teaching conference.
+UNM-Valencia Campus and the Faculty Online Teaching & Review Committee continue our annual online teaching conference, postponed from Fall 2021.
 We offer 30-minute presentations and 10-minute teaching tips associated with this theme and/or online learning.
 There will be a keynote speaker, and at least one panel discussion.

 In the works!
 Title coming soon...